toninodigiacomo/OpenWRT/README.md

 The rationale for this is due to resolvers like dnsmasq forking each DNS request when AGH is set as an upstream, this will have an impact on DNS latency which is can be viewed in the AGH dashboard.
 We will also not benefit from being able to see the DNS requests made by each client if AGH is not the primary DNS resolver as all traffic will appear from the router.

+> [!IMPORTANT]
-**The install script in the setup section will move dnsmasq to port 54 and set it for AGH to use as local PTR / reverse DNS lookups.**
+> The install script in the setup section will move dnsmasq to port 54 and set it for AGH to use as local PTR / reverse DNS lookups.

 #### Flash/storage space requirements
 The compiled AdGuardHome binary has grown since the 0.107.0 release.
 For many routers this will be quite a significant amount of storage taken up in the overlay filesystem.
 In addition, features like statistics and query logging will also require further storage space when being written to the working directory.
 For routers with less flash space, it is highly recommended to use USB or an external storage path to avoid filling up the overlay filesystem.
 If we have low flash space, we may want to use the custom installation method and have all of the AdGuard Home installation stored outside of the flash storage.
 Alternatively we can also perform an exroot configuration.